Roy Grounds: Family and personal life

+After 1953, the family lived in a remarkable house he designed in the affluent suburb of Toorak, known as the Roy Grounds House.

-Marr was married to artist Joan Grounds for some time, and died in New South Wales in 2021.
-Although he lectured in architecture, he never practised as an architect.
+Marr Grounds married artist Joan Grounds, and died in New South Wales in 2021.
+Although he lectured in architecture at the University of Sydney from 1968, he never practised as an architect.
 He was known for his sculpture, and for co-founding the art workshop Tin Sheds at Sydney University with Donald Brook.